Steps for Students Filling Out the FAFSA® Form

 Student Identity Information

-If you’re not logged in to your StudentAid.gov account, select “Log In To Start.”
-You’ll be taken to the “Log In” page where you’ll enter your username and password to log in to your StudentAid.gov account.
+If you’re not logged in to your StudentAid.gov account, you’ll be taken to the “Log In” page where you’ll enter your username and password to log in to your StudentAid.gov account.

 Information from your StudentAid.gov account will appear in this section—review this information to verify that it’s correct.
 If you need to update any of this information, you can do so in the account settings of your StudentAid.gov account.